-SECTION 7 During the Catastrophic Coverage Stage, the plan pays the full cost for your covered Part D drugs
+SECTION 6 During the Catastrophic Coverage Stage, you pay nothing for your covered Part D drugs

-You enter the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$8,000 limit for the calendar year.
+You enter the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$2,000 limit for the calendar year.
 Once you are in the Catastrophic Coverage Stage, you will stay in this payment stage until the end of the calendar year.

-• Beginning in 2024, if you reach the Catastrophic Coverage Stage, you pay nothing for covered Part D drugs and for excluded drugs that are covered under our enhanced benefit.
+• During this payment stage, you pay nothing for your covered Part D drugs and for excluded drugs that are covered under our enhanced benefit.

-SECTION 8 Part D Vaccines.
+SECTION 7 Part D Vaccines.
 What you pay for depends on how and where you get them

-Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits.
-Other vaccines are considered Part D drugs.
-You can find these vaccines listed in the plan's "Drug List".
+Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits and are covered under Part B. Other vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's Drug List.
 Our plan covers most adult Part D vaccines at no cost to you, even if you haven't paid your deductible.
-Refer to your plan's "Drug List" or contact Member Services for coverage and cost sharing details about specific vaccines.
+Refer to your plan's Drug List or contact Member Services for coverage and cost sharing details about specific vaccines.